-An armed samurai (Kyoshi Rob Watson, 8th dan) wearing armor at the 2009 Utah Gassuku in East Canyon.
+An armed samurai (Kyoshi Rob Watson, 8th dan) wearing

 Today we recognized two general categories of jujutsu: (1)

-ional jujutsu which was designed to defend against armed samurai with or without armor, and (2)
+Koryu (ancient) traditional jujutsu which was designed to defend against armed samurai with or without armor, and (2)

 In both old style and modern jujutsu, atemi is important.
 Before one can effectively throw an attacker, the aggressor’s balance should be disturbed.
-In Arizona we find (thanks to a questionable grant - afterall we did not need some government research project to tell us what we already know in Mesa and Gilbert in the East Valley of Phoenix) people sweat more than in any other state.
+In Arizona we find (thanks to a questionable grant - after all we did not need some government research project to tell us what we already know in Mesa and Gilbert in the East Valley of Phoenix) people sweat more than in any other state.
 To grab and throw someone in Arizona is much more difficult than in Wyoming (where it is dry and cold), simply because sweaty people are slippery and difficult to grasp.
 But then again, in Wyoming, throwing someone while standing on ice or snow may not be the best idea.

 Today, atemi is used to provide a distraction leading to a throw, joint lock, or choke.
 This is done by redirecting an opponent into a throw through attacking vital points to cause pain or loss of consciousness.
 In other words, it is easier to throw an unconscious or disoriented aggressor and one who is already moving in the direction of the throw.
 One common atemi is a palm strike along the jaw line, ear (mimi) or neck (kubi).
 This also was likely used against armored samurai.
 Even with a helmet, a powerful open hand "teisho uchi" strike to the side of a helmet would ring one’s bell.

-Hanshi Andy Finley is under arrest using the old samurai art of hojojutsu to produce an unusual type of hand and leg cuffs at the Casper dojo.
+Hanshi Andy Finley is under arrest using the old samurai art of hojojutsu to produce an unusual

 The term ‘jūjutsu’ was coined in the 17th century, after it became a blanket term for a wide variety of grappling combat forms.
 Jujutsu (柔術) translates as the „art of softness‟or „way of yielding‟.
 The oldest forms of jujutsu are referred to as Sengoku jujutsu or Nihon Koryu Jujutsu.
 These were developed during the Muromachi period (1333–1573 AD) and focused on techniques that assisted samurai in defeating unarmed, lightly armed, and heavily armed and armored samurai – thus a greater emphasis was placed on joint locks and throws.

 Later in history, other koryu developed that are similar to many modern styles.
 Many of these are classified as Edo jūutsu and were founded in the Edo Period (1625-1868 AD) of Japan.
 Most are designed to deal with opponents without armor.
 Edo jujutsu commonly emphasizes use of atemi waza.
-Inconspicuous weapons such as a tantō( knife) and tessen (iron fans) are included in Edo jūutsu curriculum.
+Inconspicuous weapons such as a tantō( knife) and tessen (iron fans) are included in Edo jūjutsu curriculum.

 Another interesting art taught in Sengoku and Edo jujutsu systems is known as hojojutsu.
 This involves a cord used to restrain or strangle an attacker.
 Such techniques have faded from most modern jujutsu styles, although Tokyo police units still train in hojojutsu and carry a hojo in addition to handcuffs.